Postdoctoral Scholar Travel Fund (FAS Only)

 Applications will be divided into 3 groups:

 - Group 1: Humanities & Social Sciences

 Awardees should work with their departmental business office or lab administrator to make travel arrangements, book hotel accommodations, and submit registration fees.
 Awardees should save all original receipts and submit them to their business office or lab administrator in accordance with Yale policies.
 Postdoctoral Affairs will provide the business office with an account number to pay for these expenses but will accept only those charges for which original receipts are provided.

 A) If applicant is chosen for award, proof of conference acceptance must be received (such as abstract approval, etc.) before funds will be awarded.

 B) “In the Biological Sciences, only postdocs in their 2nd year or beyond are eligible.”
 The Postdoctoral Scholar Fund’s intent is to help postdocs in later years, to gain exposure and facilitate their job search.
-Postdocs in the Humanities, Social Sciences, Physical Sciences and Engineering are usually only at Yale for 1-2 years and have to begin this process right away.
+Postdocs in the Humanities, Social Sciences, and Physical Sciences are usually only at Yale for 1-2 years and have to begin this process right away.